-- Complete CSU General Education- Breadth (CSU GE Breadth) or the Intersegmental General Education Transfer Curriculum (IGETC) requirements. - 2.
-Complete the required major requirements listed below. - 3.
-Courses for the major and the GE requirements (CSU GE-Breadth, IGETC) must be completed with a grade of "C" or better or a "P" if the course is taken on a "pass-no pass" basis. - 4.
-Minimum GPA of 2.0.
+- 1. Complete the CSU General Education Breadth (CSU GE Breadth) or the Intersegmental General Education Transfer Curriculum (IGETC) requirements. - 2.
+Complete the required major requirements listed below.
+All courses in the major must be completed with a grade of C or better or a "P" if the course is taken on a "pass-no pass" basis. - 3.
+Complete 60 CSU transferable units (including the General Education and major requirements).